Friends of Tanzania / Marafiki wa Tanzania: 1991 to 2020

 - To bring together people interested in supporting Tanzania

 The group also approved the draft plans for a Board with a specific committee structure.
 They then formed what would become the first Board of Directors in 1992.
 Others volunteered to serve on additional committees to assist with FOT's goals, and many donated start-up funding.
 The group contributed $250.00 for FOT to support its first project, WAMATA: an AIDS support program for women in Kagera.

 During the next several months, the FOT Board developed Bylaws, filed Articles of Incorporation in Washington, DC, and obtained 501(c)3 (tax exempt) status from the I.R.S.
 The Board held competitions to name the FOT newsletter and to develop a logo.
 It established the system of FOT committees, shared the work of the fledging organization, and reviewed and funded its first projects.

 The Board: The number of board members increased to nine, and then to its current number of fifteen members.
 More than seventy five people have served on the Board since 1991.
-That number includes over forty Returned Peace Corps Volunteers, fifteen Tanzanians (some of whom worked for the Voice of America), six missionaries, and two former Teachers for East Africa.
+That number includes over forty Returned Peace Corps Volunteers, seventeen Tanzanians (some of whom worked for the Voice of America), six missionaries, and two former Teachers for East Africa.
 Over twenty of the Directors served on the Board for four or more years, being deeply committed to the organization.
 In the early years all Directors were located in Washington, DC, but today hail from a number of locations.